radcamp/radcamp.github.io/AF-Biota/06_RAxML_API.md

 Create a new notebook inside your `/home/<username>/ipyrad-workshop/` directory called `anolis-raxml.ipynb` (refer to the [jupyter notebook configuration page](Jupyter_Notebook_Setup.md) for a refresher on connecting to the notebook server).
 The rest of the materials in this part of the workshop assume you are running all code in cells of a jupyter notebook that is running on the USP cluster.

 ## Create a raxml Class object
-First, copy and paste the usual imports into a new cell and run it:
+First, copy and paste the usual imports into a notebook cell and run it:
 ```python
 import ipyrad.analysis as ipa
 import toyplot